Silvmike/anki-connect-spanish-cards/README.md

 3. A basic card and its reversed version with an image and spanish word on the front, and russian work on the back

 Which gives in total 4 anki cards generated.
+It calls Anki via Anki Connect to create new cards and to sync new card to AnkiWeb, so after generating cards you can use it via any Anki client.

 # Demo
 ![demo.gif](demo.gif)